Going Digital: Understanding Merchant Services Providers

 Payment gateways and merchant account providers fall under the merchant services provider umbrella.
 In some cases, an MSP may provide both payment gateway and merchant account services.

-A merchant account provider offers your company a merchant account, which you need to accept credit and debit cards.
-The merchant account holds funds for you while a bank authorization occurs.
-Once the authorization takes place, the money transfers from the merchant account to your business’s bank account.
+Merchant account provider: Your company will need a merchant account to accept credit and debit cards.
+The merchant account provider holds funds for you while bank authorization occurs.
+Once the authorization is complete, the money is transferred from the merchant account to your bank account.

 A merchant account isn’t the same as a typical bank account.
 While the money in the account technically belongs to your business (provided the credit or debit card company approves the transaction), you can’t directly access the money and withdraw it as you would funds in your savings or checking account.